hawic2t/hawic2t/README.md

 - :star:**WeWork and Stone & Chalk:** I've been a WeWork member since August 2023 and am an active member in community events and networking.
 I've also recently joined Stone and Chalk start-up community and events.

-- 🌃: **Cyber Collective Advocate (Volunteer)**: A non-profit organisation that is dedicated to promote internet safety and cyber security awareness.
+- 🌃: **Cyber Collective, Advocate (Volunteer)**: A non-profit organisation that is dedicated to promote internet safety and cyber security awareness.
 Volunteer work groups include: development, launch, engagement and impact for an upcoming Internet Street Smarts course.

 - 🗨️: **Cyber Security Tech Meet-up**: hosted by yours truly at HA.WIC for colleagues in the field to discuss latest topics, projects and trends in industry, share ideas and knowledge.